Sean Cho Ayres

 I am a poet, AI ethics researcher, and educator currently serving as an Assistant Professor in the English Department – AI Writing at Kennesaw State University (Fall 2025).

-I completed my PhD in Creative Writing and Literature at the University of Cincinnati (2025), where I worked at The Digital Scholarship Center, The Cincinnati Review, and Acre Books, and studied ethical AI through digital humanities.
+I completed my PhD in Creative Writing and Literature at the University of Cincinnati (2025), where I worked at the Digital Scholarship Center, served on the editorial teams of The Cincinnati Review and Acre Books, and studied ethical AI through digital humanities methodologies.
 I am also a graduate of the MFA program in Creative Writing at the University of California, Irvine (2021).

-As a poet, my work has appeared in Poetry, Prairie Schooner, The Cincinnati Review, Copper Nickel, and Pleiades, among others.
-My chapbook “American” Home (Autumn House Press, 2021) won the AHP Chapbook Contest and was featured on The Slowdown hosted by Ada Limón and The Chapbook podcast by Bull City Press.
+As a poet, my writing has appeared in Poetry, Prairie Schooner, The Cincinnati Review, Copper Nickel, and Pleiades, among others.
+My chapbook “American” Home (Autumn House Press, 2021) won the Autumn House Press Chapbook Contest and was featured on The Slowdown hosted by Ada Limón and The Chapbook podcast by Bull City Press.

 I currently serve as Editor in Chief of The Account: A Journal of Poetry, Prose, and Thought and Poetry Editor at Overhead Lit.
-My editorial approach captures the contemporary breadth of literary works, viewing them as both ongoing conversations and time capsules that preserve the expressive history of our moment.
+My editorial practice views literary work as both a public conversation and a cultural record, attentive to how technological and economic conditions influence the ways writers craft meaning.